QueenKunkun/super-insert/README.md

 This project depends on a [fork repo](https://github.com/QueenKunkun/super-insert.git) of [datadocs/rose-formatter](https://github.com/datadocs/rose-formatter), for customizations.

-So I added it as a submodule, to correctly build it, you need to clone and build the submodule as well.
+So I added the [fork repo](https://github.com/QueenKunkun/super-insert.git) as submodule, to correctly build it, you need to clone and build the submodule as well.

+Below is the example steps:

 ```bash
 git clone --recurse-submodules https://github.com/QueenKunkun/super-insert.git
 cd super-insert

 # build the submodule first
 cd rose-formatter
 npm i